skywalker007-cpu/nasaR/Proposal.md

-# Project Proposal: An R Package for Accessing functions using NASA API
+# Project Proposal: An R Package with functions using NASA API

 ## 1. Project Title
 **nasaR: An R Package for Accessing NASA's Space Data**